-Attorneys continued to note the trend of vehicles stolen while left running unattended or with keys left inside.
+Attorneys continued to note the trend of vehicles stolen while left running unattended or with keys left inside, and the Kia Challenge.
 In response, the district attorney's office and the NYPD utilized social media to remind the community of the importance of locking vehicles and not leaving them running unattended.

-2022 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 174 Total Indictments for MVTIF Offenses 218 Investigations Initiated - Fraud 0 Total Convictions for MVTIF Offenses 696 Total Arrests for MVTIF Offenses 1994 Amount of Restitution Ordered as a Result of MVTIF Cases \$0
+2023 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 174 Total Indictments for MVTIF Offenses 155 Investigations Initiated - Fraud 0 Total Convictions for MVTIF Offenses 950 Total Arrests for MVTIF Offenses 1,733 Amount of Restitution Ordered as a Result of MVTIF Cases \$0